usnistgov/openfoamEmbedded3DP/README.md

 - Tools for generating images and tables from the 3D time series.
 - Tools for compiling images into videos.
 - Tools for analyzing, summarizing, and plotting data.

+## Disclaimer

+Certain equipment, instruments, software, or materials are identified in this code in order to specify the experimental procedure adequately.
+Such identification is not intended to imply recommendation or endorsement of any product or service by NIST, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose.

 ## Change log